 Success and failure stories about microservice adoption are hardly found in the literature.
 To address the current uncertainties including a limited documentation of best-practice and benefits, the Second Workshop on Agility with Microservices Programming (AMP2021) co-located with XP2021 aims to collect experiences and studies on microservice architectures, report best practices but also failure cases, and build a community knowledge base from previous errors and successes.

 The workshop is organised with the official support of the Microservices Community, an international non-profit organisation interested in the sharing of knowledge and the fostering of collaborations about microservices.

 Topics of Interest

-The second edition of the AMP workshop aims to continue the success of its previous edition at XP2020 in collecting original work on the science and engineering of programming microservices, and in particular the following topics:
+The second edition of the AMP workshop (for more details please visit the AMP website) aims to continue the success of its previous edition at XP2020 in collecting original work on the science and engineering of programming microservices, and in particular the following topics: